nandu-k01/YtDown/README.md

 ## Overview
-A web app bulit with streamlit that helps you to download youtube videos at highest quality using pytube. ***For educational purpose only***
+A web app built with streamlit that helps you to download youtube videos at highest quality using pytube. ***For educational purpose only***